WICG/webpackage/README.md

 No, we don't use what commonly is called [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) here because the packages are not encrypted (and there is no strong use case motivating such encryption) so there is no symmetrical key and therefore the traditional concept of MAC is not applicable.
 However, the Package-Signature contains a [Digital Signature](https://en.wikipedia.org/wiki/Digital_signature) which is a hash of the (Content Index + Package Header) signed with a private key of the publisher.
 The Content Index contains hashes for each resource part included in the package, so the Package-Signature validates each resource part as well.

->Is Package-Signature covering all the bits of the package?
+>Does the Package-Signature cover all the bits of the package?

 Yes, the Package Header and Content Index are hashed and this hash, signed, is provided in the Package-Signature header.
 The Content Index, in turn, has hashes for all resources (Header+Body) so all bits of package are covered.